oldlaptop/tkrunner/README.md

 The Run Command dialog accepts the full
 Tcl(n)
 syntax, with several extensions.
-Specifically, the environment it provides differs from a clean, default tclsh(1) session as follows:
+Specifically, the environment it provides differs from a clean, default Tcl interpreter as follows:

 *	The
 	http(n)